TomKrauss/pks-edit/doc/manual/macro_language.md

 - e... - parameter / return type is a single enum value starting with ...
 - P... special token to mark the method a natively defined method (used internally in PKS-Edit for more advanced handling of parameters)

+## Optional Parameters
+Some native methods - in particular those operating on an editor support passing the editor (type `EDITOR`) as the first argument of the method to invoke.
+An example is the method `EditorReplaceText(EDITOR editor, string pattern, string replaceWith, ...)`.
+In these cases the first parameter (`editor`) is optional.
+If no editor is passed, the currently active (focussed) editor is used as a default value.

+## Caveats

+PKSMacroC currently does not support short-circuiting boolean expressions (McCarthy evaluations).
+In the expression `if (len < 10 && array[len] == c)` array[len] == c is **always evaluated** regardless of the outcome of the test `len < 10`.
+We will fix this later to make boolean expressions more powerful and simpler to write.